 - Consider the effects of your military duties such as deployments on elder care.
 For example, if you will be overseas for long stretches, you may not be the best person to handle bill-paying or other daily money-management functions.
 Plan before you deploy for your loved one’s needs, possibly with the assistance of another family member who lives close by or an elder-care professional like a geriatric care manager.

-- Check out the Department of Defense’s elder care handbook to find out about any support services, resources or benefits that are available to you as a military caregiver.
+- Check out the to find out about any support services, resources or benefits that are available to you as a military caregiver.

 With some planning and forethought, servicemembers can ensure that their family members who are older, ill, or have a disability get the care they need, even if the servicemember is assigned far from home.